-- A. At all times during the construction and operation of the project, parking facilities shall be provided for all vehicles associated with the oil or gas site.
-If approved as part of a permit, CUP or a DA, parking for vehicles of employees or workers engaged in any oil or gas site activities can also be provided by the operator at off-site parking lots or in parking facilities, other than public streets, at locations other than the oil or gas site.
+- A. At all times during the construction and operation of the projectoil and gas site, parking facilities shall be provided for all vehicles associated with the oil or gas site.
+If approved as part of a permit, CUP or a DA, parking for vehicles of employees or workers engaged in any oil or gas site activities can also be provided by the operator at off-site parking lots or in parking facilities, other than public streets, at locations other than the oil or gas -site.
 The operator shall prohibit personal parking on City streets by operator, owner, permitees, contractors, or consultant staff.
-If the parking lot or parking facilities are not located within a reasonable walking distance of the controlled drill site, the operator shall provide transportation to and from the parking site for employees and workers. - B. At all times vehicular access to a controlled oil and gas drill site shall be provided in accordance with the plans for vehicular access reviewed and approved by the City Engineer. - C. All entrances to a controlled drill site shall be equipped with sliding gates which shall be kept closed at all times except when authorized vehicles are entering or leaving the oil and gas site. - D. When traffic lanes on any public street are closed or impaired by the operator 's operations, flagmen, and safety officers as required by the L.A.
+If the parking lot or parking facilities are not located within a reasonable walking distance of the controlled drill site, the operator shall provide transportation to and from the parking site for employees and workers. - B. At all times vehicular access to an controlled oil and gas drill site shall be provided in accordance with the plans for vehicular access reviewed and approved by the City Engineer. - C. All entrances to an controlled drilloil and gas site shall be equipped with sliding gates which shall be kept closed at all times except when authorized vehicles are entering or leaving the oil and gas site. - D. When traffic lanes on any public street are closed or impaired by the operator 's operations, flagmen, and safety officers as required by the L.A.
 County Sheriff's office shall be provided by the operator at all such times to control traffic and maintain traffic flow.

-9523 Lighting
+95229523 Lighting

-All point lighting sources that may be introduced on a site in support of nighttime operations, at the onset and throughout all operations at an oil and gas site shall be screened and directed to prevent light or glare from passing beyond site boundaries.
+Except for oil and gas sites located within industrial zones, and located farther than 1,000 feet from any prohibited zone as listed in table 1-1, aAll point-lighting sources that may be introduced on a site in support of nighttime operations, at the onset and throughout all operations at an oil and gas site shall be screened and directed to prevent light or glare from passing beyond site boundaries.
 Outdoor lighting shall be restricted to only those lights that are required by Article VIII of this Code for lighting building exteriors and safety and security needs.

-9524 Aesthetics
+95239524 Aesthetics